abhinav4848/Obsidian-Medicine/mscc.md

 - MSCC can be the initial presentation of a cancer and so an important differential to consider when seeing all patients even if no previous history of cancer is known.

 # Investigation
-Urgent MRI: the 2019 NICE guidelines recommend a **whole MRI spine** within 24 hours of presentation
+Urgent MRI: the 2019 NICE guidelines recommend a **whole MRI spine** within 24 hours of presentation.
+Waiting for neurological signs to develop could result in irreversible neurological damage.

 # Management
 - high-dose oral [[corticosteroid|dexamethasone]] 16mg until MRI done.